biomechatronics001/Exoskeleton_GUI_Python/README.md

 # Requiremets for running the GUI

 1. The code running in Teensy 4.1 must contain a proper function to gather, encode and send that data through serial protocol to the Bluetooth module on the exoskeleton.
-2. The Bluetooth module on the exoskeleton must have a uploaded the corresponding code as well as the Bluetooth device on the Remote PC.
+2. The Bluetooth module on the exoskeleton must have uploaded the corresponding code as well as the Bluetooth device on the Remote PC.

 # Running the GUI